Separation Anxiety - What To Do?!

 - 9 to 10 months: This is when your baby starts to have a much better sense of their daily routine.
 “Separation anxiety can flare up around this time as babies start to understand different social scenarios a bit more.”
 They know, “Oh, I get dropped off in the morning at daycare, and Mom’s gone for a really long time.” (nanit.com)

 - 13 to 14 months: At this stage, your baby might have trouble expressing how they feel, which can lead to a resurgence of separation anxiety.
 During the time, they have great receptive language, meaning they understand what you’re saying, but they can’t express how they feel.
 They want to say, ‘Why do you have to go to work?
 Why are you leaving me?’
 But they can’t say that, so they cry.”

 As parents, we may also feel a sense of separation anxiety.
 It won’t be as severe as babies feel, but we do experience it when we aren’t with our children for an extended period of time.
 It’s such a conflicting situation, right?
 We need breaks, BUT when our kids aren’t around, we are like, “well now what do I do” or “I miss them.”

 I know I had a very hard time leaving both of my kids for the first few times when they were born.
+Separation from children is not easy.
 I had the thought in my head that no one could take care of them like my husband or I could.
 The things that helped me were:

 - Only go out for a few hours at a time.
-When we first left the kids, we might’ve only been gone for 3 hours.
+When we first left the kids, we might’ve only been gone for three hours.
 It was enough freedom, but also let me know I’d see them shortly.
-As time progressed, we felt comfortable leaving them for longer periods of time!
+As time progressed, we felt comfortable leaving them for longer periods of time!;

 - Be as prepared as you can.
 I would put out way more food and milk than I needed to.
 I always laid out extra outfits, in case there was a poop explosion.
 Knowing that the caregiver had everything they needed, eased my anxiety.